jolicode/JoliTypo/README.md

 Installation
 ============

-Requirements are handled by Composer (libxml and mbstring are required, intl is optional but recommended).
+Requirements are handled by Composer (PHP 8.4 or higher, with the libxml and mbstring extensions; intl is optional but recommended).

 ```
 composer require jolicode/jolitypo